Alluxio/alluxio/docs/en/core-services/Caching.md

 as an alternative option to the existing block-based (defaults to 64 MB) tiered caching storage.
 This paging storage supports general workloads including reading and writing, with customizable cache eviction policies similar to [block annotation policies]({{ '/en/core-services/Caching.html' | relativize_url}})#block-annotation-policies) in tiered block store.

-To enable the paging storage:
+To switch to the paging storage:
 ```properties
 alluxio.worker.block.store.type=PAGE
 ```